zulip/zulip-mobile/docs/howto/build-run.md

 ## Troubleshooting

-### Bundling Failure: Unable to resolve module...
+### Bundling failure: Unable to resolve module ...

-When trying to bundle the application via Metro after pulling new code, you may see an error like this:
+When running the app, you might see in the output of the Metro bundler -- aka "the JS server", or `react-native start` -- an error like this (reformatted for readability):

 ```
+error: bundling failed: Error: Unable to resolve module `lodash.union`
+  from `.../zulip-mobile/src/chat/chatReducers.js`:
-error: bundling failed: Error: Unable to resolve module `lodash.union` from `.../zulip-mobile/src/chat/chatReducers.js`: Module `lodash.union` does not exist in the Haste module map
+  Module `lodash.union` does not exist in the Haste module map
 ```

-New dependencies may have been added to package.json.
-In the case for the message above, `lodash.union` was added.
-You can install any new packages by running `yarn`.
+This can happen when new dependencies have been added to `package.json`.
+In the example above, `lodash.union` was added.

+To fix the problem, run `yarn`, which will update your installed packages in `node_modules/` to match the current `package.json`.
+You might need to restart Metro / `react-native start` after doing so.

 ### Build failure: `aapt` / "error while loading shared libraries"